Gel manicures offer a longer lasting option than regular manicures, but at what cost?

 “We know that both UVB and UVA light contribute to skin cancer risk including melanoma, mostly from epidemiologic data regarding tanning bed use, since tanning beds emit more UVA than UVB,” she told Healthline.
 “However, the amount of limited exposure during a gel manicure is unlikely to increase the risk of skin cancer significantly.”

 Do you need to worry about a manicure habit?

 This year, Miss USA pageant contestant Karolina Jasko made headlines when she announced she was diagnosed with melanoma on her fingernail at age 18.

 “The doctor said I most likely got it from getting my nails done from the nail salon from getting acrylics from the light,” she told Fox 32 news in Chicago.

 While Jasko’s experience is worrying, it is likely rare.

-A 2014 study in JAMA Dermatology measured the amount of UVs coming from the lamps and concluded that the amount of energy exposure, even after numerous gel manicures, poses a low risk of skin cancer.
+measured the amount of UVs coming from the lamps and concluded that the amount of energy exposure, even after numerous gel manicures, poses a low risk of skin cancer.

 Another study in the Journal of the American Academy of Dermatology found that while the UV exposure from the lamps used in gel manicures is low, in less than 10 minutes, a person’s hands receive an energy dose equivalent to the day-long recommended limit for outdoor workers.
 The researchers recommended further research to determine any physiological effects from the manicures.